majedelhelou/majedelhelou.github.io/_teaching/project_supervision.md

 Adaptive discriminator for GAN-based deep image restoration.
 (PhD, co-designed) *ongoing*

 Pushing the limits of extreme video completion with machine learning.
-(Software Engineer) *ongoing*
+(MS Software Engineer) *ongoing*

 Controllable confidence-based image restoration with a focus on denoising.
 (3 MS)